Preston - East

 Preston - East was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Preston-East has a high level of cultural diversity, with 35.3% of its population born overseas and 36.7% speaking a language other than English at home.
-Christianity is the predominant religion in Preston-East, accounting for 38.2% of people.
-Buddhism is overrepresented compared to Greater Melbourne, comprising 4.0% versus 3.4%.
+Preston-East has a high cultural diversity, with 35.3% of its population born overseas and 36.7% speaking a language other than English at home.
+Christianity is the main religion in Preston-East, comprising 38.2% of its population.
+Buddhism is overrepresented in Preston-East compared to Greater Melbourne, making up 4.0% versus 4.2%.

 Frequently Asked Questions - Diversity